smiling business owner sat at laptop using calculator

 What is 3PL?

-Third-Party Logistics (3PL) involves outsourcing your eCommerce logistics processes, such as warehousing, inventory management, and order fulfilment.
-By working with a fulfilment service provider, you can focus more on growing your business while they handle the logistics.
+Third-Party Logistics (3PL) involves outsourcing your e-commerce logistics processes to a specialist company.
+This can encompass everything from warehousing and inventory management to order fulfilment and delivery.
+By working with a fulfilment service provider, you can focus on growing your business while the 3PL handles the logistics.

 Key Benefits of 3PL: